AppsFlyerSDK/segment-appsflyer-ios/README.md

   In order to get Conversion Data you need to:

-  1. Add `SEGAppsFlyerTrackerDelegate` protocol to your AppDelegate.h (or other) class
+  1. Add `SEGAppsFlyerLibDelegate` protocol to your AppDelegate.h (or other) class
 ```
 #import <UIKit/UIKit.h>
 #import "SEGAppsFlyerIntegrationFactory.h"

-@interface AppDelegate : UIResponder <UIApplicationDelegate, SEGAppsFlyerTrackerDelegate>
+@interface AppDelegate : UIResponder <UIApplicationDelegate, SEGAppsFlyerLibDelegate>
 ```
   2. Pass AppDelegate (or other) class when configuring Segment Analytics with AppsFlyer.
 Change line `[config use:[SEGAppsFlyerIntegrationFactory instance]];` to `[config use:[SEGAppsFlyerIntegrationFactory createWithLaunchDelegate:self]];`
-  3. In the class passed to the method above (AppDelegate.m by default) implement methods of the `SEGAppsFlyerTrackerDelegate` protocol.
+  3. In the class passed to the method above (AppDelegate.m by default) implement methods of the `SEGAppsFlyerLibDelegate` protocol.
 See sample code below:

 ```
 #import "AppDelegate.h"